MeanderingProgrammer/render-markdown.nvim/README.md

         border = 'hide',
         -- Used above code blocks to fill remaining space around language. language_border = '█',
+        -- Added to the left of language. language_left = '',
+        -- Added to the right of language. language_right = '',
         -- Used above code blocks for thin border. above = '▄',
         -- Used below code blocks for thin border.